MsChemistryProf/turtlebot/README.md

 Setup Guide:
 --
 To set up TurtleBot, simply add it to a server and run `/setup`!
 This will import all of the commands!
 If you would like to remove the commands, do `/setup true`.

+Commands:
+--
+`/turtlepic` -- Sends a random picture of a turtle.
+`/turtlefact` -- Sends a random fact about turtles.